felias-fogg/dw-link/docs/manual.md

 ### 7.2 A shield with level shifters

-If you work with 3.3 volt systems, you probably would like to have a version with level-shifters.
+If you work also with 3.3 volt systems, you probably would like to have a version with level-shifters.
 Again, this is easily achievable using, e.g., the Sparkfun [level-shifter breakout board with four BSS138 N-channel MOSFETs](https://www.sparkfun.com/products/12009).
 Of course, similar breakout boards work as well.
+Note that the target can now be powered with 3.3 V or 5 V and the level-shifter will take care of it; that is, even if no level-shifting is needed, it will work.

 ![dw-probe-fritzing V 0.2](pics/dw-probe0.2.png)

 Now the reality check!
 How could a prototype look like?
+Instead of soldering it, I used a breadboard prototype shield with the level shifter breakout hidden under jumper wires on the left side of the breadboard.

 ![dw-probe-proto V 0.2](pics/proto0.2.jpg)